bradford-hamilton/Ruby-On-Quails/guides/source/api_documentation_guidelines.md

 end
 ```

 If you thought, "this method looks like a public class method for `ActiveRecord::Core`", you were right.
-But actually the Rails team doesn't want users to rely on this method.
+But actually the Quails team doesn't want users to rely on this method.
 So they mark it as `:nodoc:` and it's removed from public documentation.
 The reasoning behind this is to allow the team to change these methods according to their internal needs across releases as they see fit.
 The name of this method could change, or the return value, or this entire class may disappear; there's no guarantee and so you shouldn't depend on this API in your plugins or applications.
-Otherwise, you risk your app or gem breaking when you upgrade to a newer release of Rails.
+Otherwise, you risk your app or gem breaking when you upgrade to a newer release of Quails.

 As a contributor, it's important to think about whether this API is meant for end-user consumption.
-The Rails team is committed to not making any breaking changes to public API across releases without going through a full deprecation cycle.
+The Quails team is committed to not making any breaking changes to public API across releases without going through a full deprecation cycle.
 It's recommended that you `:nodoc:` any of your internal methods/classes unless they're already private (meaning visibility), in which case it's internal by default.
 Once the API stabilizes the visibility can change, but changing public API is much harder due to backwards compatibility.

 A class or module is marked with `:nodoc:` to indicate that all methods are internal API and should never be used directly.

-To summarize, the Rails team uses `:nodoc:` to mark publicly visible methods and classes for internal use; changes to the visibility of API should be considered carefully and discussed over a pull request first.
+To summarize, the Quails team uses `:nodoc:` to mark publicly visible methods and classes for internal use; changes to the visibility of API should be considered carefully and discussed over a pull request first.

-Regarding the Rails Stack
+Regarding the Quails Stack
 -------------------------

-When documenting parts of Rails API, it's important to remember all of the
+When documenting parts of Quails API, it's important to remember all of the
-pieces that go into the Rails stack.
+pieces that go into the Quails stack.

 This means that behavior may change depending on the scope or context of the
 method or class you're trying to document.